python/typing/README.md

 - The issue tracker is used to discuss PEP-level type system issues.
   However,
   [typing-sig](https://mail.python.org/mailman3/lists/typing-sig.python.org/)
-  is more appropriate these days).
+  is more appropriate these days.

 - A copy of the `typing` module for older Python versions (2.7 and 3.4) is maintained here.
 Note that the canonical source lives